 Sizing an unknown unknown – for people who like numbers

 It’s not possible to size an unknown unknown.
-Putting a probability and impact estimate on an unknown is statistical nonsense.
+Putting a probability and impact estimate on something we don’t know is statistical nonsense.
 If you can’t define it, you won’t know if it occurs.
-(And contrary, if you can estimate it, then it’s not an unknown.)

 Finally: Don’t forget the known unknowns